Shaved Vegetable Salad with Parmesan

-- 1 tablespoon + 1 teaspoon fresh squeezed lemon juice
+- 1 tablespoon + 1 teaspoon fresh lemon juice

 - 1 tablespoon extra virgin olive oil

-- 1 cup (1.5 ounces) shaved carrot ribbons (roughly 1/2 large carrot, scrubbed, and peeled lengthwise into thin ribbons with a vegetable peeler)
+- ½ large carrot scrubbed, peeled, and peeled lengthwise into thin ribbons with a vegetable peeler

-- 2-3 thick asparagus stalks (tough ends snapped and discarded), peeled lengthwise into thin ribbons with a vegetable peeler
+- 2-3 thick asparagus spears tough ends snapped and discarded, and peeled lengthwise into thin ribbons with a vegetable peeler

-- 1/2 small fennel bulb, trimmed, and very thinly sliced with a mandoline (fronds reserved for garnishing)
+- ½ small fennel bulb, fronds reserved for garnshing trimmed and very thinly sliced with a mandoline

-- 1 cup (2.5 ounces) baby bella/crimini mushrooms, stems trimmed, and very thinly sliced lengthwise with a mandoline
+- 1 cup (2½ oz) baby bella (crimini) mushrooms stems trimmed, and very thinly sliced lengthwise with a mandoline

-- 4 (2 - 3 ounces) pink or red radishes, trimmed, and very thinly sliced with a mandoline
+- 4 (2-3 oz) pink or red radishes trimmed, and very thinly sliced with a mandoline

-- In a large mixing bowl or salad bowl, whisk together lemon zest, lemon juice, extra virgin olive oil, kosher salt, and black pepper until well combined.
+- In a large mixing bowl or salad bowl, whisk together lemon zest, lemon juice, extra virgin olive oil, kosher salt, and black pepper until emulsified.